EMMA-max-bit/PALMORIA-HR-ANALYSIS-DSA-CAPSTONE-PROJECT-/README.md

 Further breakdown of gender distribution by region highlights how male and female employees are represented in Abuja, Kaduna, and Lagos.
 This regional perspective is crucial for identifying localized imbalances[Download here](https://github.com/EMMA-max-bit/PALMORIA-HR-ANALYSIS-DSA-CAPSTONE-PROJECT-/blob/main/Gender%20distribution%20by%20dept.gif)

 ### 3.1.3 Gender Distribution by Department
-An in-depth look at gender distribution across various departments provides granular insights into which specific areas might be predominantly male or female, indicating potential areas for targeted intervention.
+An in-depth look at gender distribution across various departments provides granular insights into which specific areas might be predominantly male or female, indicating potential areas for targeted intervention.[Download here](https://github.com/EMMA-max-bit/PALMORIA-HR-ANALYSIS-DSA-CAPSTONE-PROJECT-/blob/main/Gender%20distribution%20by%20dept.gif)

 ### 3.2 Employee Ratings by Gender
 Analyzing performance ratings by gender helps to ascertain if there are any systemic biases in how employees are evaluated.
 This is a critical step in addressing potential inequalities beyond just representation.